hellowac/mapnik-wiki-zh-cn/cn_docs/OpenSolarisInstallation_64bit.md

 <!-- Version: 4 -->
 <!-- Last-Modified: 2010/12/08 14:52:04 -->
 <!-- Author: springmeyer -->
+# Open solaris installation 64bit

-For the main install page see: https://github.com/mapnik/mapnik/wiki/OpenSolarisInstallation part InstallingCoreMapnikDependencies
+For the main install page see: <https://github.com/mapnik/mapnik/wiki/OpenSolarisInstallation> part InstallingCoreMapnikDependencies

 ## 6b: 64 bit - Postgres 8.3 from sun

 NOTE: next step on improving this approach will be to test using Postgres 9.0 and Python >= 2.6 from source, but all 64 bit.

 ### Getting 64 bit builds

 In a best case scenario building a tool 64 bit should be easy if:

 1. you can easily pass a few custom CFLAGS and LDFLAGS